djmango/obsidian-transcription/README.md

 # Obsidian Transcription

-A plugin to generate high-quality transcriptions of any audio and video file via [OpenAI Whisper](https://openai.com/blog/whisper/) and [Scribe by GambitEngine](https://scribe.gambitengine.com).
+A plugin to generate high-quality transcriptions in [Obsidian](https://obsidian.md/) of any audio and video file via [OpenAI Whisper](https://openai.com/blog/whisper/) and [Scribe by GambitEngine](https://scribe.gambitengine.com).

 ## Launch of Scribe